Shareholder Protection Insurance Guide

 What about Premium equalisation?

-Benefits in kind are remunerations made by a business to a shareholder or employee above their salary.
+Benefits in kind are remuneration made by a business to a shareholder or employee above their salary.
 It can include fringe perks such as a company car, private medical insurance, or even food vouchers to spend in a local store.

 Other Types of Insurance Protection for Your Business